 - Water bottles (We tend to recommend Swell and other higher-performance based water bottles, but anything is better than spending $5 on a bottle of water)

-and the most recommended thing to buy at the dollar store…
+And the most recommended thing to buy at the dollar store…

 Sunglasses